Play Audio

 A client recently asked me, “Is it legal to fire an underperforming employee who just announced she is pregnant?
 If so, what is the best way to go about it to avoid legal repercussions?”

-• could become pregnant or intend to become pregnant;
+• Might become pregnant or are trying to

-• had an abortion or are considering an abortion.
+• Have had or are considering an abortion

-Between 2012 and 2022, 31,000 pregnancy discrimination charges were filed with the EEOC, and the number of charges continues to remain relatively unchanged year-to-year.
+Yet, it still happens.
+Between 2012 and 2022, more than 31,000 pregnancy discrimination charges were filed with the EEOC.

 Pregnant employees may have additional rights under the Americans with Disabilities Act (ADA) and the Family and Medical Leave Act.
 The ADA, for example, requires employers to provide necessary accommodations to pregnant women with certain pregnancy-related conditions that could qualify as disabilities.